How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 3. Store it in a safe place

-Always store your knives in a dry place far away from getting moisture.
-If you have multiple knives, store them separately.
-As you know, I have hundreds of knives and I don’t mix them up.
+I always store my knives in a dry place far away from getting moisture.
+As I have multiple knives, I store them separately.
 I’ve cabinets, blocks, and stands to store them safely.
+I use sheaths for specific knives that need more protection.

 FAQs